Table of Contents (Scroll down to see full platform)

 5. The encouragement of a non-monetary economy through the use of local scrip, and tax-free bartering and work exchange.

-6. The significant redirection of public funds away from military spending and toward local and bioregional investment in ecologically, socially, and economically sustainable projects.
+6. The significant redirection of public funds away from military spending and toward local and bioregional investment in ecologically, socially, and economically sustainable projects through the establishment of local banks owned by the public and chartered for the public good.

 The Green Party of Florida believes corporations should be held to a stringent public interest standard in all facets of their operations, whether they are located here in the US or abroad.